 Once you’ve identified recurring themes you can then look at improving them.
 This might include going to a coach who can help you overcome your nerves on the day and spending more time practicing your interview techniques with friends and family so that your body language is spot on.
 Or maybe it’s taking up a project at work or an online course to help you develop specific skills that you are missing.

 Is this the right job for you?

-If you’ve got to the point where you keep getting rejected whether it’s pre or post interview stage, maybe it’s time to think about whether the jobs you are applying for are right for you.
+If you’ve got to the point where you keep getting rejected whether it’s pre or post-interview stage, maybe it’s time to think about whether the jobs you are applying for are right for you.
 If you’ve never got through to an interview do you have too little or too much experience?
 Are you applying for too many jobs, most of which are unrelated to your experience?
-If this is the case you might want to narrow down your options, spending more time researching the role, the company, its culture and the team you will be working to gauge your suitability before applying for the role.
+If this is the case you might want to narrow down your options, spending more time researching the role, the company, its culture, and the team you will be working with to gauge your suitability before applying for the role.

 For many people, looking through their CVs is a downward spiral to low self-esteem and feeling like a failure, so a great exercise to help you feel more positive, especially before an interview, is to write down all of your accomplishments and contributions, and develop three key stories about times when you overcome an obstacle in the past.
-You might talk about when you stepped up to lead a project, how you landed new business, or started a side project by yourself.
+You might talk about when you stepped up to lead a project, how you landed a new business or started a side project by yourself.
 By recognising your strengths and ability to succeed in the face of challenge, this simple exercise can instantly shift you from bummed out to totally psyched.